-CdF: I am an unconditional fan of the neighborhood I live in, which is near Boulevard Saint Germain.
-I have several favorite spots: for dinner, Le Cherche Midi is an excellent Italian restaurant ; I would recommend their veal scallops with sage sauce while drinking a Peroni.
-Marzo is a great pizzeria with a neighborhood feel and has become a family tradition.
+CdF: I am an unconditional fan of the neighbourhood I live in, which is near Boulevard Saint Germain.
+I have several favourite spots: for dinner, Le Cherche Midi is an excellent Italian restaurant ; I would recommend their veal scallops with sage sauce while drinking a Peroni.
+Marzo is a great pizzeria with a neighbourhood feel and has become a family tradition.
 There is never a dull night at Unico, which is located on rue Paul Bert and reminds me of the years I spent in Buenos Aires; there, I would recommend the Bife de Lomo and its Dulce de Leche volcano.
 For business lunches, I book at chef Frederic Vardon’s Restaurant 39V on Avenue George V; its daily menu is an unbeatable deal for a Michelin-starred restaurant.

 What are some of your favourite destinations in the world, and why?
 Where do you love to escape to on holidays?

-CdF: Argentina, where I lived twice, is one of my favorite countries.
+CdF: Argentina, where I lived twice, is one of my favourite countries.
 This is where my daughter was born.
 I love its light, its landscapes, its way of life and its people.
 We toured the country in and out and I discovered extraordinary places like the James Turrell Museum, got lost in Colome’s remote vineyards in the heart of the Andes Mountains.
 I love to fly away to Marrakech, where we have a family house and with which I have a very special bond.

 Discover the latest Molli collection online: molli.com